thefinnomenon/graphql-algolia-transformer/README.md

 For querying the search indexes, use an [Algolia search client](https://www.algolia.com/developers/#integrations).

 ## How it works
 This directive creates an individual Lambda function for each declaration and attaches a DynamoDB stream from the respective table to the function.
-On receiving a stream, the function filters the fields as specified, formats the record into an Algolia payload and updates the respective Algolia instances.
+On receiving a stream, the function filters the fields as specified, formats the record into an Algolia payload and updates the Algolia index with the model name (if it doesn't exist, it creates it).

-## Contribute 🦸
+## Contribute

 Contributions are more than welcome!